DawoudMahmud/DataStructures-Project2/README.md

 # DataStructures-Project2
 Assignment 2 of my Data Structures and Algorithms project course

-CS 165 - Project 2 - Testing Solution Quality (Phase 1)
+CS 165 - Project 2 - Testing Solution Quality

 Project 2 involves testing various bin packing algorithms experimentally to determine the quality of the solutions they produce.
 The specific bin-packing algorithms you should implement are the following five algorithms: